An Astrological Portrait of Dion Fortune

 Her Work Finished

-DF died of lymphoma when she was 56 years old.
+DF died of leukemia when she was 56 years old.
 On the day of her death, January 6, 1946, Neptune was at 8 of Libra, conjunct her natal Ascendant, close to her progressed Libra Moon (6) and transiting Venus, her chart ruler The Sabian Symbol for this degree is ‘AN ANGEL carrying a harp comes through a heavenly lane.’
 The commentary reads: ‘The basic harmony of fulfilled selfhood.
 Realizing harmony in everyday life through detached and lofty understanding.’
 This poetic image eloquently describes what Dion Fortune achieved in this lifetime.

 Sarah Fuhro www.sarahfuhro.com